-By 2016, Cleveland will have twin Innerbelt Bridges, now known as the George V. Voinovich Bridge, reinstalling I-90/I-71 as a hassle-free route in-and-out of downtown Cleveland.
+In September 2016, ODOT opened the second of the twin Innerbelt Bridges, now known as the George V. Voinovich Bridge, reinstalling I-90/I-71 as a hassle-free route in-and-out of downtown Cleveland.

 There has traditionally been an undeniable downside to this type of highway infrastructure, and the steep price was usually paid by the surrounding neighborhood.
 Under normal conditions, ten lanes of high-speed, limited access roadway functions as an ad hoc and contextless divide, cleaving the neighborhood from its surroundings.
 Major highway infrastructure interrupts pedestrian access, and the structure itself becomes a target for graffiti and litter.

 ODOT and its lead consultant C|S|S were very responsive to these concerns.
 Instead of designing an intimidating and inaccessible goliath, the design team integrated the project into the fabric of Tremont.
 Along with the basic transportation benefits, the project now provides northern Tremont with parkspace, urban farming opportunities, and a piece of the Towpath Trail.

-This section of trail will connect northern Tremont to the Flats, and will include many world-class design features like dramatic overlooks and innovative reuses of demolished bridge materials.
+This section of trail now connects northern Tremont to the Flats, and includes many world-class design features like dramatic overlooks and innovative reuses of demolished bridge materials.

 In the summer of 2014, Scranton Flats, a section of Towpath Trail at the northern end of Stage 4 opened in Cleveland.
 Scranton Flats gives users a taste of what is the come for the Towpath Trail Extension Project.
 Learn more here